 Within a few days someone from the company sent me back a mock up of my garden with a drip layout, a list of everything I needed to do it and the price it would be ($324 for my entire 40′ X 40′ plot.)

-It took 3 days to install (working 2-3 hours each time) and I love it with all of my heart.
+It took 3 days after work to install (working 2-3 hours each time) and I love it with all of my heart.
 I big heart love it.
 I lasagna love it.

 What’s to love you ask?
 Here are a few things: